 In accordance with state law, a parent of a student who receives special education services, a staff member (as this term is defined by law), a principal or assistant principal, or the board may make a written request for the district to place video and audio recording equipment in certain self-contained special education classrooms.
 The district will provide notice before placing a video camera in a classroom or other setting in which a child receives special education services.
-For more information or to request the installation and operation of this equipment, speak with the principal or behavior coordinator who the district has designated to coordinate the implementation of and compliance with this law.
+For more information or to request the installation and operation of this equipment, speak with the principal or the Superintendent, Kenny Berry @325-893-4222, who the district has designated to coordinate the implementation of and compliance with this law.